 In 1994, the U.S. Bureau of Economic Analysis (BEA) also began developing a system that would integrate environmental costs into national accounting, but once initial reports were released, further study was forbidden by the U.S. Congress.

 Haney believes there were two main reasons for the ban on future research.
-“Right now, the numbers that we have to look at are all profits; they’re all on the positive side and show gains.
-The costs are ambiguous.
+“Right now, the numbers available to us in national accounts are all profits; they’re all on the positive side and show gains.
+However, the costs are ambiguous.
 Once we put a cost on what’s hidden and have a more balanced picture, the negative aspect of the economy becomes very concrete,” she said.

 “Second, because the BEA was using a set of valuation techniques that require judgment calls or ‘educated guesses,’ there is a range of values on our resources, not a pinpointed number.
 People aren’t used to seeing that.
-A barrel of oil traded for a price decided on by the market feels real solid, a number I can trust.
-Valuing any non-market transaction, such as resources in the ground, is the first step towards valuing pollution, and that is the greatest fear.
+A barrel of oil traded for a price decided on by the market feels real, solid, a number I can trust.
+Valuing goods or services that exist outside the market, such as resources in the ground, is the first step towards valuing pollution, and that is the greatest fear.

-“We need to start owning the cost we’re putting on the environment, and no politician wants that on their watch,” she said.
+“We need to start owning the cost we’re putting on the environment, and no politician can easily do that on their watch,” she said.

 So what would a biophysical approach to economics or “green GDP” include?
 It would account for the depreciation of natural capital in appraising wealth.
-This is the value of natural resources, such as minerals, fossil fuels, forests and fresh water.
-But it would also include the degradation of ecosystems, which provide important goods and services to the economy and well-being.
+Natural capital includes natural resources, such as minerals, fossil fuels, forests and fresh water.
+But a green GDP would also account for the degradation of ecosystems, which provide important goods and services to the economy and well-being.

-For example, a tree might be valued at a certain dollar figure, but a whole forest provides much more in value than the cumulative total of the trees’ value.
+For example, a tree might be valued at a certain dollar figure, but a whole forest provides much more in value than the cumulative total of the trees’ dollar value.
 Forests provide recreation, habitat and carbon sequestration.

 “And the story needs to include the fact that natural resources are now constrained,” said Carbajales–Dale.
 “The way we currently look at economics was built for the 20th century, when we were still on the upside of resource extraction.

-“That used to mean that things like capital and labor is where we needed to make our investment: the number of fishermen is what would constraint your catch,” he continued.
+“That used to mean that things like capital and labor is where we needed to make our investment: the number of boats and fishermen is what would constraint your catch,” he continued.
 “Now it’s the number of fish that are available that affects your catch.”

 What also would be negatively valued and accounted for is the amount of energy required to generate the product and the output in terms of pollution.